nathanpinaud/exo-tournament/readme.txt

 # if you are taking the exam

-1 - Please Fork the repo, work on your own fork.
+1 - Please Fork the repo, work on your own fork. (rememeber to delete it in a few weeks, when your recrutement process is over)
-2 - Difficulty is increasing, solve test one by one, we want to see your method not the overall solution magically jump out of the hat.
+2 - Difficulty is increasing : Solve test one by one, we would like to see your method and not the perfect solution magically jump out of the hat.
 3 - Do commit & push each time a new test becomes green.
 4 - Keep in mind that this is a session to asses your coding skills : how you are doing stuff is as important as passing all the tests.

+One can alway make mistakes... but this kata has been run litteraly hundreds of times. if something feels odd it's very unlikely that it would be coming from the exercise
 You're not allowed to change the tests.
-One can alway make mistakes... but this kata has been run litteraly hundreds of times. if something feels odd it's very unlikely that it would be coming from the exercise

 Good luck :D

-# if you are benching the exercise

-up to you, but feel free to create your own branch to host your solution and discuss it with team mates please commit somewhere or tell me how long it took you to perform

 Guillaume.